Skip navigation Jump to navigation

 Suzanne J. Piotrowski, PhD (Bio)

+In 2025, she was elected to the National Academy of Public Administration (NAPA) and was awarded the Academic of the Year Award by the New Jersey Section of the American Society for Public Administration.
+She served on the inaugural U.S. Open Government Federal Advisory Committee from 2024-2025.
 In 2020, she became a co-principal investigator on a $2.3 million Smart and Connected Cities National Science Foundation Grant to make public services more equitable and efficient in the City of Newark, NJ.
 In 2018, Dr. Piotrowski was appointed by the Archivist of the United States to serve on the Freedom of Information Act Advisory Committee for a two-year term.
 She served as the independent assessor of the United States national action plan for the Open Government Partnership.
-She served as the conference chair and founder of the 1st Global Conference on Transparency Research (Rutgers University–Newark, May 2011).
-She has consulted with the World Bank Institute on an evaluation of Thailand’s Official Information Act and with the Carter Center on a project assessing how access to information differentially affects women.
+She is founder of the Global Conference on Transparency Research and hosted the first conference at Rutgers University–Newark in May 2011.
+She is a past chair of the American Society for Public Administration’s Section on Ethics and Integrity of Governance.
+She has an MPA from the University of Delaware and a PhD in political science from American University.